 For my kids, I find functional and practical Easter baskets.
 I start with a small plastic or woven basket that later can be used as a storage container for little toys or trinkets.

 I like colorful or patterned fabric drawers that you can find in any store.
-These actually are large enough to be used as small toys or small stuffed animals containers as well.
+These actually are large enough to be used as small toy or small stuffed animal containers as well.
 If I choose, I also can fold these up and store them away to be used again year after year.

 Another basket idea would be to buy a shovel and pail combo from any store.
 Those could be used in the summer either in the backyard or on vacation.
 The choice is yours depending on how you want to use the basket after the Easter holiday.